Geranium family (Geraniaceae)

 Cultivation: The preference is partial sun, mesic to dry-mesic conditions, and cool to warm summer temperatures.
 Different kinds of soil are tolerated, including those that are sandy or rocky.

-Range & Habitat: Northern Cranesbill is restricted to NE Illinois, where it is rare (see Distribution Map).
+Range & Habitat: Northern Cranesbill is restricted to NE Illinois, where it is rare and native to the area (see Distribution Map).
 This species is state-listed as 'endangered.'
 Illinois lies at the southern range-limit of this boreal wildflower.
 Habitats include woodland openings, sandy Black Oak woodlands, typical and sandy savannas, and rocky outcrops.
 This wildflower becomes more abundant after a wildfire; there is some evidence that its seeds germinate in response to heat and/or light.

 Faunal Associations: The flowers are pollinated by small flies (particularly Syrphid flies) and small bees (particularly Halictid bees).
 Both nectar and pollen are available as floral rewards to such visitors.
 One insect that sucks on the juices of Geranium spp. is Macrosiphum geranii (Geranium Aphid).
 The seeds of some Geranium spp. are eaten by such birds as the Mourning Dove and Bobwhite Quail to a limited extent.